Cost of Attendance Adjustments Policy

 Students are permitted to purchase the computer no earlier than 45 days before the start of their term.
 Students in the final term/semester of their program are not eligible for this increase.
 Students in the pre-matriculation program the summer before the first year of medical school are permitted to purchase the computer no earlier than 45 days before the start of their term; however, reimbursement with federal assistance for these students will not be available until the fall term and is contingent upon enrollment in the School of Medicine.

 The student financial aid cost of attendance includes an allowance for medical/dental expenses and health insurance.
 It is University of Kansas Medical Center policy that ALL students provide proof of health insurance, and cost of attendance adjustments will be considered only for those students complying with that policy.
-Cost of attendance adjustments will not be made for the purchase of health insurance that cost more than is allowed in the cost of attendance.
+Cost of attendance adjustments can be made for the purchase of health insurance, however, the Student Financial Aid Office will not consider costs that exceed the student health insurance policy.

 A cost of attendance adjustment can be made for medically necessary procedures and medically necessary prescriptions for the amount which exceeds the cost of attendance allowances.
 Students must provide written permission to verify health insurance coverage (this is part of the General Cost of Attendance Adjustment Form).
 Receipts must be submitted prior to any disbursement of subsequent financial aid.